refineme/react-auth0-authentication-sample/README.md

 # react-auth0-authentication-sample

 This is the sample code that accompanies my article on how to add Authenication to your React Application using Auth0.
-You can view the article here which gives you step-by-step instructions on how to implement authentication using Auth0.
+You can view the article [https://docs.google.com/document/d/1wY7xryfdbo1IWsaJmc9DmHKC56d3OmeD-3vj-LjxCKU/edit?usp=sharing](here) which gives you step-by-step instructions on how to implement authentication using Auth0.

 ## Project setup